gamblevore/speedie/Documentation/Perry.md

 Perry is the Integrated Development Environment (IDE) for Speedie.
 As an IDE, perry aims to help you write good code.

 Perry is designed with minimalism in mind, we won't blast your eyes with all sorts of clutter and details.
 In fact Perry goes out of it's way to hide clutter.
 Hopefully this will let you focus on the code more easily.
 Especially if you are new!

-I wanted full support for Speedie, and I refuse to be a second-class citizen.
-Thats what I created my own IDE.
+Speedie being such a good language, deserves its own IDE, as it does not want to be the second-class citizen that it would be, if it were working within vscode or some terminal editor.
+Also, having a good IDE meant that a good GUI system had to be developed, so now we have that too.

 ![](perry.png)